mattwar/Linq2Span/README.md

 Included are a full set of LINQ operators that work on a new type `SpanQuery` that you can get using the `AsSpanQuery()` extension method, and a separate limited set of operators that work directly on `Span<T>` and `ReadOnlySpan<T>`.
-The limited operators only include operators that return a single value, like the `Any`, `Aggregate`, `Count`, `ElementAt` and `First`, that operate on the span immediately, as opposed to defering execution until the full query is assembled.
+The limited operators only include functions that return a single value, like the `Any`, `Aggregate`, `Count`, `ElementAt` and `First`, that operate on the span immediately, as opposed to defering execution until the full query is assembled.